gophercoders/website/content/teachernotes/KS2/lower/keyboardinput.md

 12.

-Once the pupils have typed in the program in they should be encouraged to run it several time putting a different name and age in each time.
+Once the pupils have typed in the program in they should be encouraged to run it several times, putting a different name and age in each time.

 Lets look at the key points of the program.